Guide to Acute Liver Failure

 • Herbal Medications: Common herbs such as aloe vera, chaparral, comfrey, ephedra, and kava can be toxic to the liver.

 • Hepatitis: In rare cases, hepatitis A, B, and E, as well as autoimmune hepatitis, can all cause acute liver failure.
-When this is the case, it is called fulminant hepatitis.

 • Metabolic Diseases: Rare conditions such as Wilson’s disease can cause acute liver failure.